Shipping, taxes, and discounts will be calculated at checkout. Proceed to Checkout

 Chung Shun-Wen’s painting Cat In My Yard.
 The cat in the painting, with its amber-like eyes, appears to be gazing at someone beyond the canvas.
 Its lifelike soft fur and beautiful patterns, reminiscent of traditional Chinese fine brushwork techniques, are delicate, flowing, and layered.

-This same simplicity permeates Chung’s paintings—her colour palette consists of warm, earthy tones, seemingly drawn directly from the land where she grew up.
+There is a simplicity permeating Chung’s paintings—her colour palette consists of warm, earthy tones, seemingly drawn directly from the land where she grew up.
 Her subjects often appear unremarkable and indiscriminate at first glance.
-They’re figures seen from behind, cats lounging, monkeys frolicking in the forest, flowers and plants adorning a courtyard—nonetheless, they possess an enchanting power that draws viewers into their world.
-Ultimately, this almost magnetic draw is a testament to Chung’s artistic genius and the dedication to her subjects.
+Cats lounge, monkeys frolick in the forest, flowers and plants adorn a courtyard—nonetheless, they all possess an enchanting power that draws viewers into their world.
+Ultimately, this magnetic draw is a testament to Chung’s artistic genius and the dedication to her subjects.

 This story is from Magnifissance Issue 121